The story of PowerOn Midwest

 Route development process

-The next step in the route development process is to identify a route corridor where a possible route could be located and preliminary route options are identified.
-We will develop the route corridor based on public input, opportunities to minimize impacts, and where the new transmission line will need to connect into substations.
+The next step in the route development process is to identify a route corridor where a possible route could be located and identify preliminary route options.
+We have developed route corridors based on public input, opportunities to minimize impacts, and where the new transmission line will need to connect into substations.

 The preliminary route is a further narrowed area within the route corridor.
 Similar to the route corridor, we will develop the preliminary route based on input gathered during public open houses, input from community members, local leaders, Tribal representatives, and state and federal agencies.
 These factors will assist the project team as we develop the proposed route for permit applications.